somandhir/Space-Allocation-System/Backend/README.md

 ## Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request with improvements.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For queries or suggestions, reach out via [your email/contact information].
+For queries or suggestions, reach out via somandhir@gmail.com